-According to Foucault (2005), the relationship power is crucial to influencing today's knowledge society.
-Foucault stresses the importance of the career pipeline and network relationships on the road to the top.
-"As a manager you want to come as close as possible to the top, and you do what you have to do to come there" (Interviewed manager).
-Nonaka (1985:203) concluded in his book "The knowledge-creating company" that personal and relational knowledge handled through power and politics are the key for managers.
-Olaisen and Revang (2018) concluded that having a leader in a team member of the top management group will secure the transfer of explicit and tacit administrative knowledge needed for resources and decisions.
+According to Foucault (2005), the relationship power is the crucial power to influence today's knowledge society, and Foucault stresses the importance of the pipeline relationships on the road to the top.
+Nonaka (1985) concluded in his book "The knowledge creating company" that personal and relational knowledge handled through power and politics are the key for managers.
+Olaisen and Revang (2018) concluded that having a team leader who was also a member of the top management group will secure the transfer of explicit and tacit administrative knowledge needed for resources and decisions.
 The skills of politics and power are tacit but explicit in their consequences.

-3.3 Micropolitics
+2.3 Micropolitics

 As per definition, power is a potential that, to be realized, needs a form of expression.
-Power often expresses itself as micropolitics in organizations: the ability to change, direct, or influence others' behavior without openly ordering or threatening them.
-In other words, micropolitics describes a way of using formal and informal power to push through our agenda.
+In organizations, power often expresses itself as micropolitics: the ability to change, direct, or influence others' behavior without openly ordering or threatening them.
+In other words, micropolitics describes a way of using formal and informal power to push through its agenda.

-The intended outcome is encouraging other people to do what we want them to do, preferably - but not necessarily-through the semblance of their own choice (Bosetzky, 2010).
+In each case, the intended outcome is the same: encouraging other people to do what we want them to do, preferably - but not necessarily- through the semblance of their own choice (Bosetzky 2010).
 Micropolitics might help, but if not, we do what we need to do to achieve decisions and results (Nonaka 1985, Foucault 2005, Olaisen and Revang 2018).
-Power and micropolitics in projects are often two sides of the same coin.
-However, they might also be applied with a Janus face where we both see the smiling face and the revolver face."
-Tacit and explicit pressure are used in any relations to get what we want" (Foucault 2005:129).
-"You get an offer so good for your career possibilities that you cannot reject the offer" (interviewed manager)."
-Somebody is talking to each other at the back office, and what is discussed at the front office is already decided" (Interviewed manager).
+Power and micropolitics in projects are often two sides of the same coin but might also be applied with a Janus face where we see the face and the "revolver."
+"Tacit and explicit pressure are used all the time in any relations to get what we want" (Foucault 2005:129).

-3.4 Influence and persuasion
+2.4 Influence and persuasion

 Influence and persuasion are two elements of micropolitics: Influence is a mechanism through which people use power to change behavior or attitudes.
 Unlike power, influence can produce an effect without the apparent exertion of force, compulsion, or direct command.
 The strength of one's influence is generally a function of one or another form of power and others' level of dependencies.
-However, to influence others, one must be open to influence from them; the key is to understand what others want or value (HBSP 2005, 43).
+However, to influence others, one must be open to influence from them; the key is understanding what others want or value (HBSP 2005:43).

 Persuasion is a process that enables a person or group to change or reinforce others' attitudes, opinions, or behaviors.
 It is essential for success in all relationships - personal and business alike.
-Persuasion has four elements: credibility, an understanding of the audience, rhetoric argumentation, and effective communication (HBSP 2005, 73).
+Persuasion has four elements: credibility, an understanding of the audience, rhetoric argumentation, and effective communication (HBSP 2005:73).
 Credibility is a cornerstone of persuasion.
-Influence and persuasion are linked to cognitive, affective, and emotional reasons (Olaisen, 1984).
-Knowing when to show loyalty and when to raise one's voice is a part of persuasion.
+Influence and persuasion are linked to both cognitive, affective, and emotional reasons (Olaisen 1984).
+To know when to show loyalty and when to raise one's voice is a part of persuasion.